-When petitioning to probate the will of a nondomiciliary decedent, the original will or an authenticated copy of the will and an authenticated copy of the order admitting the will to probate in the sister state or foreign nation must be submitted separate from the petition and be attached to a stiff backing or manuscript cover.
-In addition, a copy of each document must be attached to the Petition for Probate.
+When petitioning to probate the will of a nondomiciliary decedent, the original will must be deposited, or authenticated copies of the will and the order admitting the will to probate in the sister state or foreign nation must be deposited, and a copy of the deposited documents must be attached to the petition.
+(Adopted 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2024)